ashmita-web/DhanSetu/README.md

 **AI Concierge Platform for The Economic Times Ecosystem**

 DhanSetu transforms a cold, anonymous ET visitor into a fully profiled, goal-mapped, product-served financial user — in a single 3-minute conversation.
-It runs a 7-agent autonomous pipeline, requires zero API keys, and works completely offline.
+It runs a 7-agent autonomous pipeline, and works completely offline.

 ---